shilpagarg/WHdenovo/README.md

 For validating the partitioning of simulated the data.
 ```
-python src/validate.py temp_pid_mmddhhmmss/bc1 <pacbio_who.fasta>
+python src/validate.py out/path/bc1 <pacbio_who.fasta>
 ```
 For validating the partitioning of real data when you have ground truth classification:
 ```
-commands
+python src/validate_real.py out/path/bc1 <tagged.reads.txt>
 ```
+An example for tagged.reads.txt is at test/haplotagged.reads.txt, which should include the HP tag and PS tag from haplotagged BAM file.

-We acknowledge the support of dependencies such as SPAdes, vg and GraphAligner.
+We acknowledge the support of dependencies such as bfc, SPAdes, vg and GraphAligner.